 Mandatory Continuing Legal Education

-Mandatory continuing legal education (MCLE) is a requirement of many U.S. state bar associations and applies to attorneys and legal professionals licensed to practice law in jurisdictions within the U.S. Here’s a downloadable MCLE Certificate of Attendance.
+Mandatory continuing legal education (MCLE) is a requirement of many U.S. state bar associations and applies to attorneys and legal professionals licensed to practice law in jurisdictions within the U.S. See the list of MCLE approvals by state.

-We’ve sought accreditation for this event in some jurisdictions with MCLE, and 22 hours of MCLE are possible.
+We’ve sought accreditation for this event in some jurisdictions with MCLE, and up to 20 hours of MCLE are possible.

 Important: Each state has its own MCLE rules and regulations, including its own definition of MCLE.
 As a result, certain IAPP programs may not receive credit in some states.